 Key takeaway

 Competitive analysis should be organized around the decision it needs to support, not around documenting everything.
-The post recommends making every finding answer what to beat, where the competitor is weak, or what closing the gap would cost.
+The recommendation is to make every finding answer what to beat, where the competitor is weak, or what closing the gap would cost.

-Most competitive analyses are 40-page decks that nobody reads.
+Most competitive analyses are sprawling decks that nobody reads.

 The Problem